Jimmy Page Is Fuming Over Neighbor Robbie Williams, Whose Proposed Construction Plan Could Damage Precious Art

 “I connected with pre-Raphaelite art in my early teens, when I released that there was a movement and a brotherhood.
 The more that I learnt the more exciting it became, especially to find out about their ethos was and that there was an aesthetic behind it.”

-When Jimmy Page sought to address the situation with councillors over Robbie Williams’ proposed construction plans, Page explained that vibrations could cause serious damage to his home, with councillors merely suggesting in reply that perhaps padding would help, something the Led Zeppelin guitarist found to be a little unhelpful and silly.
+When Jimmy Page sought to address the situation with councilors over Robbie Williams’ proposed construction plans, Page explained that vibrations could cause serious damage to his home, with councilors merely suggesting in reply that perhaps padding would help, something the Led Zeppelin guitarist found to be a little unhelpful and silly.

 “We had a detailed survey and some of the tiles have gaps behind them because the walls are uneven so they’re holding themselves up, which is fine, but if you start to get vibrations.
 The person from the council said we could put some padding over it if the permission went ahead, which is a bit cheeky, isn’t it?
 I don’t see myself as the owner of this house and didn’t buy it to speculate or sell it on.
 I am just a custodian.
 I will keep defending until people take notice.
 The council has a duty to protect listed buildings like this.”